Binary vs Forex - The Pros And Cons

-If you are new to the world of trading you may be feeling slightly bamboozled by all the terminology and the options open to you.
-There are many ways to trade but two very popular methods are Forex and binary options.
-When you look more closely at what is involved in these types of investing it really isn't as complicated as it might seem.
+If you are new to the world of trading, you may be feeling bamboozled by all the terminology and the options open to you.
+There are many ways to trade, but two favourite methods are Forex and binary options.
+When you look more closely at what is involved in these types of investing it isn't as complicated as it might seem.

-Forex is currently the largest trading market in the world and is the based on the movement of currencies.
+Forex is based on the movement of currencies and is currently the largest trading market in the world.
 It is commonly known as Forex or FX and stands for Foreign Exchange.
-Quite simply you have to correctly trade on the one currency strengthening whilst another weakens.
+Quite you have to trade on the one currency strengthening correctly while another weakens.

 Another popular method is binary trading.
-This differs greatly from Forex in that you can invest in many more assets including things like commodities, stocks and currency.
+Binary options differ significantly from Forex in that you can invest in many more assets including things like commodities, stocks and currency.
 Options are a more recent entry and have only become popular in the last few years.

-- The payouts and losses you can expect and the difference in the two online methods
+- The difference between the two online methods

 Trading Payouts And Losses

-There is one main difference between the payout and losses of binary options vs Forex trades and that is knowing how much you stand to win or lose on the result of your trade.
+There is one main difference between the payout and losses of binary options vs Forex trades, and that is knowing how much you stand to win or lose on the result of your trade.
 With Forex you don't know the maximum profit you can make on a trade.
-By the same token you don't know how much you could lose on a single trade and you could in fact lose of all the money in your investing account.
+You don't know how much you could lose on a single trade, and you could lose all the money in your investing account.

-With binary trading you know exactly what you stand to win or lose with every trade.
+With binary trading, you know precisely how much you stand to win or lose with every trade.
 The way to manage this when it comes to Forex is to put a limit/stop on the trade so that you don't go past a certain level.
-For that reason many traders prefer binary vs Forex as the risk is less and the amounts more manageable.
+Due to the fixed losses, many traders prefer binary vs Forex as the risk is lower and the amounts more manageable.

 The Costs of Each Method

-With binary options trading you simply open an account, make your deposit and trade a certain amount each time on the call or put of an asset.
-There are no commissions or costs and any money that the broker gets is already calculated when working out the stated up front payouts of each trade.
-You know from the start how much you stand to win or lose and there are no hidden extras.
+With binary options trading, you open an account, make your deposit and trade a certain amount each time on the call or put of an asset.
+There are no commissions or costs, and any money that the broker gets is pre-calculated when working out the stated up front payouts of each trade.
+You know from the start how much you stand to win or lose, and there are no hidden extras.

 With Forex it is different.
 There are spreads and commissions involved which vary from broker to broker.
-The trader basically pays a small commission for each trade.
-The commissions are not always a clear cut amount and are often added into the spread, the spread is the difference between the currency pair buy and sell price.
-This involves more of a risk in that the spread could be huge or tiny.
-You just don't know.
+The trader pays a small commission for each trade.
+The commissions are not always a clear cut amount and often get combined with the spread; the spread is the difference between the currency pair buy and sell price.
+Forex involves more of a risk in that the range could be huge or tiny.
+You don't know.

 Which Trading Type Suits You

-If you prefer the choice when it comes to assets then binary options definitely gives you this.
-If you prefer to trade in currencies then Forex could be the ideal option for you although you can trade currencies with options trading too.
+If you prefer the choice when it comes to assets, then binary options give you this.
+If you prefer to trade in currencies, then Forex could be the ideal option for you although you can trade currencies with options trading too.
 How much work are you willing to put in?
 Well, trading Forex is more complicated with the trader needing to put in more work and research.

 The Final Pros And Cons

-When it comes to basic investing itself and the ease of use then again binary trading comes out as the easier way.
-All you need to do is choose the asset, choose how much to invest, select the time of expiry and press the button to trade.
-It isn't as simple in Forex and the process is more involved and complicated, you really need a solid strategy or signals.
+When it comes to fundamental investing itself and the ease of use then again binary trading comes out as the more natural way.
+All you need to do is choose the asset, decide how much to invest, select the time of expiry and press the button to trade.
+It isn't as simple in Forex, and the process is more involved and complicated, you need a solid strategy or signals.
 In fact, for a beginner, binary is the simpler of the two.

-The cost to trade varies between the two types and where options trading already ticks many boxes, for those entering the investment market, it is no different when it comes to cost of entry.
-You can sign up to a broker and invest as little as $10 dollars to start, there are some platforms where it costs nothing to open an account which is ideal for the beginner looking to dip their toe.
-It isn't as easy to open a Forex account and a much bigger deposit is needed to open one.
+The cost to trade varies between the two types and where options trading already ticks many boxes, for those entering the investment market, it is no different when it comes to the cost of entry.
+You can sign up to a broker and invest as little as $10 to start; there are some platforms where it costs nothing to open an account which is ideal for the beginner looking to dip their toe.
+It isn't as easy to open a Forex account, and a much bigger deposit is needed to open one.

-Whilst there are benefits to both types it is clear to see that for the beginner or trader who isn't looking to invest thousands of pounds then binary options is the less risky, more accessible option.
+While there are benefits to both types, it is clear to see that for the beginner or trader who isn't looking to invest thousands of pounds then binary options is the less risky, more accessible option.
 It is no surprise that it continues to experience such growth in popularity.